 Otto constantly brags how he's a Superior Spider-Man to Peter.
 He's also the guy who called the X-Men arrogant for using superior in homo superior.

 In Avenging Spider-Man he scoffs at Scott Lang's past in thievery as if he hasn't done anything as petty.
+In another issue, his monologue concerning the Hobgoblin is about how the villain's smugness and thoughts of being better then everyone else grates on him.

 In Issue #11 he actually cuts himself off from doing this while going on a rant about how the Spider-Slayer couldn't be a changed man since he was a lifelong criminal and murderer... which he was up until he bodyjacked the original Spider-Man.
 It's for this reason, in the "Sibling Rivalry" arc, his criticism of Kaine falls short considering they've pretty much done some of the same things.
 He's just mad because he was killed by Kaine.
-He also blasts cloning when he's the one cloning the members of the original Sinister Six.

-During the Infinity tie-in to Mighty Avengers, Otto freaks the hell out when he sees Ronin (known at the time as "Spider Hero") wearing a knock-off Spider-Man costume.
+Similarly, during the Infinity tie-in to Mighty Avengers, Otto freaks the hell out when he sees Ronin (known at the time as "Spider Hero") wearing a knock-off Spider-Man costume.
 He has the gall to get indignant at another hero "ripping him off" despite, y'know, having killed Peter and stolen his life.

 I Hate Past Me: After being threatened by a pre-recorded tape of himself in one of his old bases, Otto quickly decides his past self was a joke, constantly self-sabotaged by pointless vanity.